 - They can also hear very well.
-Red foxes are able to pick on low frequencies, making it easy for them to go after tiny creatures.
+Red foxes can pick on low frequencies, making it easy for them to go after tiny creatures.

 - Red foxes are fast runners, thanks to their long legs and slender bodies.

-- When faced by predators, red foxes can easily flee the threatful situation by running away.
+- When faced with predators, red foxes can easily flee the threatful situation by running away.